 *Departments have the discretion to hire students who they believe best meet the needs of the job.

-Once you have turned in the necessary paperwork, you will receive an MU Student Employment (SE-1) Form electronically.
+Once you have turned in the necessary paperwork, and successfully completed your clearances, you will receive a Student Employment (SE-1) form electronically.

 IMPORTANT: You may not begin working until all the steps above have been properly completed and you have obtained all required clearances. i.e., child abuse, criminal background and fingerprinting.
 You will then receive an email indicating that you can begin working.

 If you expect to earn less than $12,000 during the 2021 calendar year, you can apply for an exemption from this Local Services Tax (LST).
 This tax will take affect on your first paycheck of 2021.
 The LST Exemption Certificate can be completed anytime throughout the year.
 However, any taxes already deducted will not be refunded by the University.
 Contact Student Payroll for further information.

 For additional information, please visit the Pennsylvania Local Service Tax site.

 Work-study is not applied toward your charges for the academic year unless you request it.
 Therefore, your tuition bill will not reflect any money you receive from your work-study job.
 You will receive a bi-weekly paycheck, which will be direct deposited into your bank account.

 Questions regarding student work-study should be directed to Ms. Lindy Hampsher at (570) 662-4854 or at email@example.com.

 Mansfield University is an Equal Opportunity/Affirmative Action Employer.
 The Financial Aid Office reaffirms the University's commitment to the policy that there will be no discrimination against any individual in educational or employment opportunities because of age, race, color, religion, national origin, sex, or disability.